Albany Medical College Virtual Anatomy Lab

 Lymph Drainage

-1. The pectoral group of axillary lymph nodes – receive lymph mainly from the anterior thoracic wall including the breast.
-Efferent vessels pass from these to the central and apical groups of nodes.
+1. The pectoral (anterior) group of axillary lymph nodes receive lymph mainly from the anterior thoracic wall, including most of the breast.
+Efferent vessels pass mainly to the central nodes.

-2. Lateral group of axillary lymph nodes – receive lymph from most of the upper limb.
+2. The lateral (humeral) group of axillary lymph nodes receive lymph from most of the upper limb.
+Efferents pass to the central nodes.

-3. Subscapular group of axillary lymph nodes – receive lymph from the posterior aspect of the thoracic wall and scapular region.
-Efferent vessels pass from these to the central group of nodes.
+3. The subscapular (posterior) group of axillary lymph nodes receive lymph from the posterior thoracic wall and scapular region.
+Efferent vessels pass from these to the central nodes.

-4. Central group of axillary lymph nodes – receive lymph from the other groups of axillary nodes (pectoral, lateral, subscapular).
-Efferent vessels from this group pass to the apical group of nodes.
+4. The central group of axillary lymph nodes receive lymph from the pectoral, lateral, and subscapular nodes.
+Efferent vessels from this group pass to the apical nodes.

-5. Apical group of axillary lymph nodes – situated in the apex of the axilla; receive lymph from all other axillary lymph nodes.
-Efferent vessels from this group unite to form the subclavian lymphatic trunk which joins the jugular and bronchmediastinal trunks to form the right lymphatic duct.
-On the left side, the subclavian lymphatic trunk joins the thoracic duct.
+5. The apical (infraclavicular/subclavian) group of axillary lymph nodes situated at the apex of the axilla, these nodes receive lymph from all other axillary groups.
+Efferent vessels from this group unite to form the subclavian lymphatic trunk.
+On the right, it typically joins the jugular and bronchomediastinal trunks to form the right lymphatic duct.
+On the left side, the subclavian lymphatic trunk typically drains into the thoracic duct.